TCB-yehong/PhosPiR/README.md

 # PhosPiR
-An automatic pipeline to analyze phosphoproteomics data.
+PhosPiR is an automatic pipeline to analyze phosphoproteomics data.
 It is fully tested on Windows.

 A few things to pay attention to:
 -Should have good internet connection